Destin Sandlin: Smarter Every Day

 Sandlin at Skepticon in November 2015.

 Sandlin began posting educational videos in 2007.
 His first video reached one million views on July 10, 2009.

 Sandlin formally launched the Smarter Every Day series on April 24, 2011, with a video titled "Detonation vs Deflagration - Smarter Every Day 1," which became the title format for subsequent videos and the sole focus of his YouTube channel.
 Episodes of Smarter Every Day feature Sandlin as the host and narrator, and revolve around scientific exploration and discovery.
 Sandlin's primary interest and educational background is in flight and space, which appear frequently in his videos.
-Other notable topics have included the submarine USS Toledo (SSN-769), the effects of hypoxia on the human brain, the Prince Rupert's drop, the physics of potato guns, the usefulness of snatch blocks, and a nearly-impossible to ride bicycle whose wheel steers in the opposite direction of its handle bars.
+Other notable topics have included the submarine USS Toledo (SSN-769), the effects of hypoxia on the human brain, the Prince Rupert's drop, the physics of potato cannons, the usefulness of snatch blocks, and a nearly-impossible to ride bicycle whose wheel steers in the opposite direction of its handle bars.